lcfg/ljs.io/articles/projects/openrig.md

-Openrig is a nascent project intended to be an open-source guitar amp and effect simulator in the vein of [Guitar Rig][0], [Overloud TH2][1], and [Amplitube][2] (though I by no means intend to arrogantly suggest it will achieve the quality of these rather fantastic applications :)
+Openrig is a nascent project intended to be an open-source guitar amp and effect simulator in the vein of [Guitar Rig][0], [Overloud TH2][1], and [Amplitube][2] (though I by no means intend to arrogantly suggest it will achieve the quality of those rather fantastic applications :)

 ## Why? ##